Introduction

 Natural Sign: Aries

-The First House is your cosmic introduction card.
+The First House is your chart’s introduction card.
 It rules how you present yourself to the world, your physical appearance, body type, and your immediate reactions to life.
 Your Ascendant (Rising sign) is always the beginning of the First House, making it one of the “Big Three” in astrology alongside your Sun and Moon signs.

 Planets in the First House are highly visible in your personality.
 Someone with Venus in the First House often has natural charm and beauty, while Mars here creates a bold, assertive presence - think of Aries energy expressing through your entire persona.